ncatlab/nlab-content/pages/3/5/4/0/453/content.md

 * The kernel pair is always a [[congruence]] on $d$ in $C$; informally, $\ker(f) = d\times_c d$ is the [[subobject]] of $d \times d$ consisting of pairs of elements which have the same value under $f$ (sometimes called the "kernel" of a function in [[Set]]).
 The coequalizer above is supposed to be the "object of equivalence classes" of $\ker(f)$ as an internal [[equivalence relation]].

 * A map which is the coequalizer of a parallel pair of morphisms is called a _[[regular epimorphism]]_.
-In fact, in any category satisfying the first two conditions above, every coequalizer is the coequalizer of its kernel pair.
+In fact, in any category satisfying the first two conditions above, every regular epimorphism is the coequalizer of its kernel pair.
 (See for instance Lemma 5.6.6 in _[[Practical Foundations]]_.)

 * The last condition may equivalently be stated in the form "coequalizers of kernel pairs are stable under pullback".
 However, it is not generally true in a regular category that the pullback of a general coequalizer diagram